-Cucumber Gulch Professional Review and Guide
+Cucumber Gulch Professional Guide

 "This easy hike along the edges of Cucumber Gulch provides not only great views of the Tenmile Range, but also glimpses of a fen wetland that is considered prime habitat for the endangered boreal toad.
 Hike in the early morning or evening when the wild inhabitants come out.
 Moose, bears, beavers, foxes, coyotes, ospreys, bald eagles, and various duck species might be seen.
 The Town of Breckenridge has designated Cucumber Gulch a wildlife preserve because of its sensitive natural resources.